rbroders/Enphase-Inverter-Analyzer/README.md

 ![Plot](Example.png)
 As you can see, this particular panel is shaded in the early morning, but it comes on strong with an estimated peak power of 373W (its a 430W STC/327W NMOT panel in the SFBay area).
 It lost <1% due to shaving on this day.
-After two passes of cloud removal (the silver and gray lines) the green fit line does an excellent job of tracking the output.
+After two passes of cloud removal (the silver and gray lines) the green Best Fit line does an excellent job of tracking the output.

 NOTE: depending on your PlotType and PlotLimit criteria, you may get many plots.
 After viewing (or saving) a plot, just press
 **q** or click the close window control and the next plot will appear.
 If you have too many plots go to the python cmd window and press CTRL-C